Skip to content

 Of South Africa’s 12 official languages, these 2 are alphabetically first & last

-“I don’t know if it’s entirely sunk in,” Ding told the Inquirer last week.
+“I don’t know if it’s entirely sunk in,” Ding told The Inquirer last week.
 “I really love history, and it’s cool to be making some history myself.”

 Who is Greg Shahade?

 Shahade, 47, is kind of a big deal in the chess world.
-The Rittenhouse Square resident and Masterman alum is an International Master, the second-highest ranking in chess, just below Grandmaster.
+The Rittenhouse Square resident and Masterman alum is an international master, the second-highest ranking in chess, just below grandmaster.

 “I just keep doing what I’m doing for as long as I find it interesting,” Shahade wrote.
 “I assume that I’ll just keep getting better as long as I do that.”

-“The episodes still air on Hulu, so I continue to get tiny royalty checks, which make me smile every time,” Shahade wrote in her Substack newsletter last week, noting ”the last one was for six dollars and seventy cents."
+“The episodes still air on Hulu, so I continue to get tiny royalty checks, which make me smile every time,” Jennifer Shahade wrote in her Substack newsletter last week, noting ”the last one was for six dollars and seventy cents."

-Jeopardy! began its 42nd season on Sept.
+Jeopardy! began its 42nd season Sept.
 8, hosted by Ken Jennings — a former champion who won a record 74 straight games in 2004.
 It remains the second-most watched show in Philadelphia, trailing only ABC World News Tonight on 6abc.